Pine Mountain Settlement School

 The name of the month, “May” has its origins in the old Anglo Saxon name that, according to Bede, means “Month of Three Milkings,” in other words, a time to celebrate fecundity and to revel in nature.
 Bede (673-735), was a scholar and monk known for his Ecclesiastical History of the English People and also a Latin treatise called The Reckoning of Time.
 In this last work, Bede explains how the dates of Christian festivals should be calculated and he includes a chapter on the earlier calendar of ‘English Months.’
 This calendar, used before the Roman calendar was adopted, was considered by the Church to be heathen in its ritual observances.
 By recording the details of the earlier calendar Bede preserved the pagan Anglo-Saxon elements for history and helped to integrate it into the Church rituals.

-The May Day Pole in the picture above is typical of the tree-pole of the early type, which often combined flowers and ribbons that were wrapped around the pole.
+The May Day Pole in the picture (top) above is typical of the tree-pole of the early type, which often combined flowers and ribbons that were wrapped around the pole.

 GALLERY: EVENTS May Day – Early Years, c.
-1944-1945
+1944 and 1945

 Return To: